kyosenergy/docker-credential-sso-ecr-login/README.md

 There is no need to use `docker login` or `docker logout`.

 Place the `docker-credential-sso-ecr-login` binary on your `PATH`.
-On Windows, depending on whether the executable is ran in the User or System context, the corresponding `Path` user or system variable needs to be used.
+On Windows, depending on whether the executable is run in the User or System context, the corresponding `Path` user or system variable needs to be used.

-Following that the configuration for the docker client needs to be updated in `~/.docker/config.json` to use the **sso-ecr-login** helper.
+Following that, the configuration for the Docker client needs to be updated in `~/.docker/config.json` to use the **sso-ecr-login** helper.
 Depending on the operating system and context under which docker client will be executed, this configuration can be found in different places.

 On macOS and Linux systems: